mmdagent-ex/site-doc/content.en/docs/00_build.md

 ## Windows

-Executables can be downloaded from the Release page of the MMDAgent-EX repository.
-Download the file `MMDAgent-EX-x64-vx.x.zip` from the latest release.
+Download from the Release page of the MMDAgent-EX repository.
+Get `MMDAgent-EX-x64-vx.x.zip` from the latest release (or Win32 if you prefer) and rxtract all to a folder.

 - [Releases - MMDAgent-EX](https://github.com/mmdagent-ex/MMDAgent-EX/releases/latest)

-{{< hint info >}}

-If you need the 32-bit version (win32), download the `win32` package.
-Normally, the 64-bit version (`x64`) is recommended.

-{{< /hint >}}

-Extract the downloaded `.zip` file and place the contents in a suitable location.

-※ Do not run the program directly from the ZIP file.
-Always extract (unzip) it before running.

 {{< hint info >}}